Pin Pointe Fungal Nail Laser NY Podiatrist in NYC New York City Midtown Manhattan at 136 East 57th Street, 8th Fl, New York, NY 10022.

 Does it really work?

 A lot of patients in New York are opting for the treatment because of its high success ratio.
 In the first clinical study, earlier this year, 88% of the treated patients grew out a normal looking nail after one treatment.
 After the one treatment, the nail plate should grow out normally in 6-12 months if there is a healthy nail bed.
 This result is comparable to the success rate for the oral pill, Lamisil, which you take for three or four months with some risk of side effects.
 The laser treatment does not carry the risk of side effects.
-Additional information can be found at

 Is this treatment safe?

 There are no age or health restrictions or limitations.
 In clinical studies there have been no adverse reactions, injuries, disabilities or known side effects.
 As you may know, the use of the medication available today for treatment of fungus toenails, carries with it possible systemic involvement (commonly the liver and kidney).
 This laser does not!
+Is there a recovery period?
+No. Just walk in and walk out.

 How long does the procedure take?